freesewing/freesewing/markdown/org/docs/designs/tristan/instructions/en.md

 ![Sew your second boning channel](step10.png)

-Mark the locations of your eyelets/grommets.
+Mark the locations of your eyelets.
 Allow enough space to install these later, then sew again.

 Allow enough space for another row of boning, then sew again.